-Agnes DeRouen in the KPLC 7 Newsroom getting ready for 7News@Noon.
+Agnes DeRouen in the KPLC 7 Newsroom preparing for 7News@Noon.